 - Both the first and second courses are served on the same plate.

-- When you have one large plate where all your food is distributed on it, the visual sensation of satisfaction is more effective.
+- When you have one large plate where all your food is distributed, the visual sensation of satisfaction is more effective.

 - It forces you to include all of the basic nutrients from the food pyramid.

 - You should also understand that every moment of the day requires different and adequate proportions.

 - And, finally, your breakfast shouldn’t be the same as your lunch, nor should your lunch be the same as your dinner.

-Let’s look at the main components you should try to remember.
+Let’s look at the main components you should take into account.

 The following proportions are what you should strive to include in your first meal of your day.